aceeric/ociregistry/README.md

 ## REST API Implementation

-The OCI Distribution API is built by first creating an Open API spec using Swagger.
+The OCI Distribution API is built by first creating an Open API spec.
 See `ociregistry.yaml` in the `api` directory.
 Then the [oapi-codegen](https://github.com/oapi-codegen/oapi-codegen) tool is used to generate the API code and the Model code using configuration in the `api` directory.
 This approach was modeled after the OAPI-Codegen [Petstore](https://github.com/oapi-codegen/oapi-codegen/tree/main/examples/petstore-expanded) example.

 Oapi-codegen is installed by the following command:
 ```